-Subsequent to December 31, 2013, the Company and Orion reached an agreement to amend the credit facility agreement, terminate the offtake agreement and announced a bought deal private placement; please refer to the note 34 of these consolidated financial statements.
+Subsequent to March 31, 2014, the Company and Orion reached an agreement to amend the Loan Agreement, terminate the Offtake Agreement and announced a private placement; please refer to the Subsequent Events section for more information.

 The Company also entered into a short-term loan in the amount of \$18 million with one of its concentrate purchasers.
-As of December 31, 2013, the unpaid balance of such loan was \$4,750,000.
+As of March 31, 2014, the remaining \$4,750,000 balance of this loan was fully paid.

-The Company believes that based on its current cash position, the amendment to the Orion loan, the termination of the Shafter offtake agreement and cash generated from the operation of the La Negra mine, that it will have sufficient funds to meet its minimum obligations, including general corporate activities, for at least the next 12 months.
+The Company believes that based on its current cash position, the amendment to the Orion loan, the termination of the Shafter Offtake Agreement and cash generated from the operation of the La Negra mine, that it will have sufficient funds to meet its minimum obligations, including general corporate activities, for at least the next 12 months.
 Liquidity beyond the twelve month period is dependent on the results of the La Negra mine operations and ongoing prices for silver.